Help us match you with local pros in your area

 Written By Bradford Cuthrell

 On average, 55% of the energy used in American homes is for heating and cooling, according to the Department of Energy.
-In Arkadelphia, a significant amount of your energy spending likely goes toward cooling your home in the summer.
-On average, residents spend $94 every month cooling their homes.
+In Arkadelphia, a significant amount of your energy usage probably goes toward cooling your home in the summer.
+On average, residents spend $94 a month cooling their homes.

 Informative resources